insin/msx/README.md

-If you make use of [JSX Spread Attributes](http://facebook.github.io/react/docs/jsx-spread.html), the resulting code will make use of `Object.assign()` to merge attributes - if your code needs to run in environments which don't implement `Object.assign` natively, you're responsible ensuring it's available via a [shim](https://github.com/ljharb/object.assign), or otherwise.
+If you make use of [JSX Spread Attributes](http://facebook.github.io/react/docs/jsx-spread.html), the resulting code will make use of `Object.assign()` to merge attributes - if your code needs to run in environments which don't implement `Object.assign` natively, you're responsible for ensuring it's available via a [shim](https://github.com/ljharb/object.assign), or otherwise.

 Other than that, the rest of React's JSX documentation should still apply: